asaadsaad/CS572-Homework-04-Auth/README.md

 You may need to configure express application with `express.static()` middleware to serve the user picture.
 ### Question 3 (optional)
-Implement additional routes for changing the password, amd password reset.
+Implement additional API endpoints for changing the password, amd password reset.